diacritics-owo/circumflex/docs/docs/registry-initializer.md

 ### Advanced Usage

-Using custom registry initializers as above will be enough for most use cases, but you cannot, for example, do things like dynamically registering `BlockItem`s or using custom annotations.
-For this, you must override either `void afterRegistration(Identifier identifier, T value)` or (not recommended) `void afterRegistration(Identifier identifier, Pair<Boolean, Field> fieldData)`.
+Using custom registry initializers as above will be enough for most use cases, but you cannot, for example, do things like dynamically register `BlockItem`s or use custom annotations.
+To do so, you must override either `void afterRegistration(Identifier identifier, T value)` or (not recommended) `void afterRegistration(Identifier identifier, Pair<Boolean, Field> fieldData)`.

 ```java
 public class ... {